mirzask/cardi/content/Cardiac CT/How to Read a Watchman Scan.md

 	- Try to render 3D [[Left Atrial Appendage|LAA]], [[Aortic Root]], LAD, LCx
 	- May need to do `Right-click` → `Link to 3D`
 - At CT, the landing zone is identified on the long-axis LAA view.
 For the Watchman device, the landing zone is located 10–20 mm inside the LAA from the Coumadin ridge (aka limbus).
 The landing zone diameters for the Watchman device are measured on an en-face-view CT image obtained at a line that connects the LAA adjacent to the left circumflex artery to the point 10–20 mm inward of the Coumadin ridge. [^rajiah]
-	- 📝 Movie 4 from [^rajiah] shows how to do this well.
+	- 📝 Movie 3 and 4 from [^rajiah] shows how to do this well.
 		- ![[How to Read a Watchman Scan-20241223084331042.webp]]
 	- ![[How to Read a Watchman Scan-20241223083306331.webp|362]]
 		- Caption: Vertical long-axis-view CT image of the left ventricle _(LV)_ shows how the landing zone for a Watchman device is identified at a distance of 10–20 mm (red dotted line) distal to the Coumadin ridge (arrow).
 The pink line is the LAA ostium.
 The landing zone diameter is measured in the plane between this point and the point where the left circumflex artery is located (green line).
 The length of the LAA is also measured on the same image from the landing zone to the tip of the dominant lobe (blue line).